Facility + Specifier Guide

 - Clean sensor lenses weekly

-- Install inline filters to prevent sediment buildup
+- Install inline filters to prevent sediment accumulation.

 Key savings include: